Growth Metrics

 • Quarterly Long-Term Deferred Tax rose 379.56% to $86.8 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $86.8 million through Jan 2026, up 379.56% year-over-year, with the annual reading at $86.8 million for FY2026, 379.56% up from the prior year.

-• Long-Term Deferred Tax for Q1 2026 was $86.8 million at GameStop, up from $18.9 million in the prior quarter.
+• Long-Term Deferred Tax was $86.8 million for Q1 2026 at GameStop, up from $18.9 million in the prior quarter.

-• The five-year high for Long-Term Deferred Tax was $86.8 million in Q1 2026, with the low at $14.3 million in Q4 2022.
+• Over five years, Long-Term Deferred Tax peaked at $86.8 million in Q1 2026 and troughed at $14.3 million in Q4 2022.

-• The sharpest move saw Long-Term Deferred Tax fell 5.46% in 2024, then skyrocketed 379.56% in 2026.
+• Year-over-year, Long-Term Deferred Tax decreased 5.46% in 2024 and then soared 379.56% in 2026.

-• Over 5 years, Long-Term Deferred Tax stood at $14.3 million in 2022, then rose by 16.08% to $16.6 million in 2023, then increased by 6.63% to $17.7 million in 2024, then rose by 6.78% to $18.9 million in 2025, then skyrocketed by 359.26% to $86.8 million in 2026.
+• A 5-year view of Long-Term Deferred Tax shows it stood at $14.3 million in 2022, then grew by 16.08% to $16.6 million in 2023, then grew by 6.63% to $17.7 million in 2024, then grew by 6.78% to $18.9 million in 2025, then surged by 359.26% to $86.8 million in 2026.